-- 28. The Core Guidelines detail the information to be included in forecasts, and if available and assessed as reliable by the competent authority, this information must be used to designate areas. - 29.
-In addition, the competent authority may use information from state aid registry of funded very high capacity network investments. - 30.
+- 31. In addition, the competent authority should use information from state aid registry of funded very high capacity network investments when it is considered appropriate. - 32.
 The information gathered via forecasts includes uncertainties.
-According to EECC Article 22(1) subparagraph 5: "The national regulatory authority shall decide, with respect to tasks specifically attributed to it under this Directive, the extent to which it is appropriate to rely on all or part of the information gathered in the context of such forecast." - 31.
+According to EECC Article 22(1) subparagraph 5: "The national regulatory authority shall decide, with respect to tasks specifically attributed to it under this Directive, the extent to which it is appropriate to rely on all or part of the information gathered in the context of such forecast." - 33.
 The reliability of forecast information is important in many respects.
 For designated areas, this could mean that the roll-out plans which were planned will not be carried out and the areas are left without VHCNs or networks offering at least 100 Mbps speed deployments.
 If private investors do not declare their future roll-out plans, they run the risk of further network overlaps.
-Therefore, the competent authority should make reasonable efforts to verify forecasts of broadband reach. - 32.
+Therefore, the competent authority should make reasonable efforts to verify forecasts of broadband reach. - 34.
 The Core Guidelines recognize that operators' roll-out plans may change over time, due to unforeseen events, or as a result of changes in the strategies of investors.
 Because of this, longer term forecasts are more uncertain in nature than forecasts over a shorter period of time.
-NRAs and OCAs who carry out surveys of forecasts of broadband reach would benefit from establishing verification mechanisms so that the forecast information is as reliable as possible. - 33.
+NRAs and OCAs who carry out surveys of forecasts of broadband reach would benefit from establishing verification mechanisms so that the forecast information is as reliable as possible. - 35.
 Two types of verification can be thought of: ex ante verification (that is, at the time the information is requested) and ex post verification.
-Section 2.6.2 in the Core Guidelines gives guidance to the verification of forecasts. - 34.
+Section 2.6.2 in the Core Guidelines gives guidance to the verification of forecasts. - 36.
 Additionally, the Core Guidelines (paragraphs 27 and 101) recommend that the frequency of collection of current broadband reach data and forecast or planned deployment data of areas of interest to be annual.
 Annual collection of data (for relevant areas) is suggested because it allows some monitoring of the forecast data.